 US Army Corps of Engineers "Public Notices - MN and WI, at: https://www.mvp.usace.army.mil/Missions/Regulatory/Public-Notices/

-The WDNR has identified northeast Lake Mallalieu and the upstream Willow River channels--where dredging is proposed--as “Designated Sensitive Areas (DSA), Site #1: 83.79 Acres” .
+The WDNR has identified northeast Lake Mallalieu and the upstream Willow River channels as “Designated Sensitive Areas (DSA), Site #1: 83.79 Acres” .

 WDNR’s 2006 “Recommendations for Site #1” include that there should be no dredging or lakebed removal or modification within this area.